emilkarlen/exactly/README.rst

 ====

+Exactly has a built in help system.

 Use ``exactly --help`` or ``exactly help`` to get brief help.

 ``exactly help help`` displays a summary of help options.

 ``exactly help instructions`` lists the instructions that are available in each "phase".

-``exactly help htmldoc`` outputs html that is an introduction and reference to the program.
+``exactly help htmldoc`` outputs all built in help as html, which serves as Exactly's reference manual.

 EXAMPLES